leloykun/leloykun.github.io/content/ponder/steepest-descent-schatten-p/index.md

 Both of which also matches our prior results.
 And as a fun exercise, try to prove that the dualizer for the Schatten-$1$ norm, or the Nuclear norm, results in a rank-1 matrix.

-## What Does the Dualizer Do to the Singular Values?
+## What Does the Dualizer Actually Do?

-We observe that steepest descent under the Schatten-$p$ norm very quickly starts to look like steepest descent under the Spectral norm as $p$ approaches $\infty$.
+We observe that steepest descent under the Schatten-$p$ norm very quickly starts to "look like" steepest descent under the Spectral norm as $p$ approaches $\infty$.
 This is probably why optimizers that merely approximately semi-orthogonalize the gradients like Sketching and Muon work so well in practice despite resulting in (relatively) high-variance singular values post-dualization.

 To support this, we show that the (1) variance of singular values, (2) relative size, and (3) stable rank of the gradients post-dualization under the Schatten-$p$ norm converge to those of the Spectral norm very quickly as $p$ approaches $\infty$.
 And in fact, at $p = 32$, the results are already very close to those of the Spectral norm.